adamtrabold/music-slacker/PROJECT_SUMMARY.md

 ## What Was Built

 A fully-functional Slack bot that automatically finds and posts music links across all streaming services.
-When someone shares a music link from Spotify, Apple Music, Tidal, Qobuz, or YouTube Music, the bot replies in a thread with links to the same content on all other services.
+When someone shares a music link from Spotify, Apple Music, Tidal, Qobuz, YouTube Music, or Bandcamp, the bot replies in a thread with links to the same content on all other services.

 ## Project Status